 Digital Accessibility Tips

-Below, you'll find listed several of the tips and tricks that we share in our in-person trainings.
-These are the most common features that you likely use in creating your materials, and the simplest things to fix as you improve your skills in making accessible documents.
-If there is something that we are missing, let us know by emailing Bob Brenzing in the Communications Department.
+Below are some of the tips and tricks we share in our in-person trainings.
+These are common features you likely already use when creating materials, and they’re often the easiest places to make quick improvements as you build your skills in creating accessible documents.

-- Use a readable, good-sized font.
+• Use a readable, good-sized font.

-- Use built-in bullets and numbered lists.
+• Use built-in bullets and numbered lists.

-- Use descriptive text when including links.
+• Use descriptive text when including links.

-- Make sure you use the provided tools when converting your document to a PDF.
+• Use the provided tools when converting your document to a PDF.

 Fonts and Size